AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 # Custom Actions

 Frame.io Actions provide quick access to common media operations like downloading, renaming, and duplicating items – and also allow for integrations with 3rd party tools and services to be surfaced directly within the user interface of [Frame.io](https://next.frame.io/).

 With the introduction of custom Actions (beta), developers can now configure and manage their own Actions in Frame.io V4.
-Leveraging the same underlying Event system as [Webhooks](https://developer.adobe.com/frameio/guides/Webhooks/), custom Actions are an alternative mechanism for developers to connect their assets to the tools that matter most to the Users in their Frame.io Account.
+Leveraging the same underlying Event system as [Webhooks](https://developer.adobe.com/frameio/guides/Webhooks/), custom Actions are an alternative mechanism for developers to connect their assets to the tools that matter most to the users in their Frame.io Account.

-Actions can be executed by any User that is a Member of the Frame.io Workspace the Action is available in.
+Actions can be executed by any user that is a Member of the Frame.io Workspace the Action is enabled in.
 When executing an Action, Frame.io sends a payload to a URL you provide.
 The receiving application responds with an HTTP status code to acknowledge receipt, or with a custom callback to render additional form fields in the Frame.io UI.
 The receiving application can be your own hosted program, service, or even low-code/no-code IPaaS tool like Workfront Fusion or Zapier.

-Just like in the Legacy version of Frame.io, Actions can be triggered on Assets.
-With the introduction of Actions in Frame.io V4 you can execute actions Files, Folders and Version Stacks.
-Continue reading for a detailed walkthrough for configuing Actions in Frame.io V4, including examples to help you get started building your own.
+For more detailed information about these options visit Deploying Actions.

 ## Migrated Actions